gaprados/ignite-todo/README.md

 </div>

-This project wast developed during Ignite course from [Rocketseat](https://rocketseat.com.br/).
+This project was developed during Ignite course from [Rocketseat](https://rocketseat.com.br/).
-It's main goal is to apply and develop the main concepts of React framework.
+Its main goal is to apply and develop the main concepts of React framework.

 The application is a simple to-do list, where you can add, complete and delete tasks.
-These tasks are stored in browser's local storage, so you can reuse the application even if you close the browser.
+These tasks are stored in browser's local storage, so you can reuse the application with previous registered tasks, even if you close the browser.

 There is a **[live demo](https://gabriel-devco.github.io/ignite-todo/)** deployed in Github Pages, where you can test it.